 We’ve smoked our meatloaf recipe on a pellet grill, an offset smoker, and even our kamado charcoal grill using indirect heat and hickory wood chips.
 No matter the grill, just close the lid and let the smoke roll.

 Cooking times will vary, but we’ve found that our average cook time for this smoked meatloaf recipe is 2 hours.
-The main thing is making sure you cook it until the internal temperature reaches 160 degrees.
+The main thing is making sure you cook it until the internal temperature (checked with an instant-read thermometer) reaches 160 degrees.

 Your last step is to glaze the top and sides of the smoked meatloaf with bbq sauce.
 It will need to return to the heat for an additional 10-15 minutes, just long enough to set up a little.